 10 Ways To Survive Social Media Life and Lies

 Growing up, life was much easier because there were fewer things to take us from reality into imagination.
-Now, the internet has made life overly complex as itself, people feel they cannot live without social media.
-This brings a whole new meaning to the word “socialization;” networking and socializing without meeting people.
+Now, the internet has made life overly complicated as itself, and people feel they cannot live without social media.
+This brings a whole new meaning to the word “socialisation;” networking and socialising without meeting people.

 LIVING ON SOCIAL MEDIA